learning-zone/angular-basics/README.md

-**1. Expression form not supported:** Some of the language features outside of the compiler's restricted expression syntax used in angular metadata can produce this error.
+**1. Expression form not supported:** Some of the language features outside of the compiler\'s restricted expression syntax used in angular metadata can produce this error.

 ```typescript
 1. export class User { ... }